 Azure Private Link (like AWS PrivateLink) helps SaaS providers running in the public cloud conform to client security postures by restricting network traffic to be private and secure – regardless of the encryption used.
-Both AWS and Azure offer similar constructs and while we will highlight the benefits of both services, this article will showcase how you can keep your backup data from traversing public networks using Azure Private Link.
+Both AWS and Azure offer similar constructs and while we will highlight the benefits of both services, this article will showcase how you can keep your Kubernetes backup data from traversing public networks using Azure Private Link.

 What are Private Links?

 Private links provide private connectivity between VPCs/vNets and your cloud services without exposing your traffic to the public internet.
 Private links help simplify your network architecture without compromising on security and scalability.
 These also serve as an abstraction for a user, who would otherwise need to deal with NAT, Direct Connect and VPN configuration.

 Azure highlights 5 key reasons for Azure Private Link service:

 - Privately access services on the Azure platform

 - On-premises and peered networks without ExpressRoute Peering

 - Global reach and private connection to services across regions